Lausanne Métro: Technical data of the trains

-Capacity of the trains

 Delivery of the trains

 The first train was delivered to Lausanne on 2 March 2006 and all the other trains were delivered at a rate of two per month.
 When they arrived, the trains were stored in the CFF storage of Lausanne.
 Once the métro's depot had been completed, the vehicles were moved to the Vennes facility by the Autumn of 2006.

 With the line having been over its design capacity for at least 2 years, the state granted funds for 3 additional metro trainsets in February 2015.
 The vehicles are being built in Valenciennes by Alstom, who also built the original fleet, and are designed to be identical to the existing rolling stock.
 The new vehicles, which are due to arrive in Lausanne by mid-2017, are an interim solution to raise capacity on the central section of the line.
 Capacity between Lausanne-gare and Sallaz stations will rise from 5,600 passengers per hour (each way) to 7,000 passengers per hour (each way) when they enter service in the last 3 months of 2017.
 The longer-term plan, for which funding is now also in place, involves a new double-track tunnel under the railway station.

 Accidents

 On 23 February 2005, part of the tunnel under construction collapsed under the Saint-Laurent square in the centre of Lausanne.
 More than 500 m3 of debris (water and earth) fell into the tunnel, forming a huge fifteen metre gap.
 The area was completely evacuated for a few days and consolidation and geological analysis work started.
 A large pocket of water had not been noticed during the initial explorations.

 Repair work lasted for a few months.
 The incident fortunately had no major consequence; nobody was in the area of the collapse which had heavily damaged a shopping mall.
 Part of the budget had been allocated for such risks and the deadline for the construction in December 2008 was not directly affected.

 On 27 October 2006, a construction worker died from injuries.
 He had fallen a few days before on the construction site at the level of the entrance of the University Hospital of Lausanne (CHUV).

-On 28 July 2008 a high level manager for Alstom who had responsibility for the security system for the new lines was found hanging in the stairwell at the entrance to the Vennes station of the M2.
+On 28 July 2008, a high-level manager for Alstom who had responsibility for the security system for the new lines was found hanging in the stairwell at the entrance to the Vennes station of the M2.
 The 45-year-old French man's death appeared to have been a suicide.